pankajboruah/pankajboruah/README.md

 ⚡ Fun fact: I like to notice stuff.

             One of the things that I have noticed recently: The way you look at yourself in the mirror(i.e. your mirror image) is not the image other people see.
-            This is true if you don't have a symmetric face like myself😃.
+            This is true if you don't have a symmetric face😃.
 <!--
 **pankajboruah/pankajboruah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.